MarekDudek/cs-task/src/docs/solution.md

   Results are available in file `src/test/resources/benchmarks/graphs/analysers-history.html`.

-  It shows that *lambda* analyser is almost two times faster than simple solution.
-Despite performing the same algorithm.
+  It shows that *lambda* analyser is almost two times faster than simple solution despite performing the same algorithm.

   Concurrent version performs almost four times better then *lambda* version on eight processor machine.
 Far from maximum speed-up allowed by Amdahl's law but still impressive considering how little effort it took to implement.